Seth Avett

-Timothy Seth Avett (born July 30, 1980) is one of the lead singers and founding members of the American folk-rock band The Avett Brothers.
+Timothy Seth Avett (born July 30, 1980) is an American musician and one of the lead singers and founding members of the American folk-rock band The Avett Brothers.
 Avett sings and plays guitar, drums, bass, and piano for the band based out of Concord, North Carolina.
 In 2008, their album, The Second Gleam, reached the number ten spot on Billboard.com's Top Independent Albums chart, and stayed there for three weeks.

 Background

 Seth Avett is the son of Susie and Jim Avett of Concord, North Carolina.
 He is the youngest of three children.
 Bonnie, his older sister, was born in 1973, and Scott, his older brother, was born in 1976.
 Seth was born in Charlotte on July 30, 1980.
 His father owned a welding business in Concord, and his mother was a school teacher.